 For the release version of ASP.NET, all ASPX pages run under a special user account with the name of ASPNET.
-For security reasons this account has restricted permissions by default, and ordinarily this isn't a problem, but the database samples in this chapter use Access.
-When updating data in a database Access creates a separate file (with a suffix of .ldb), which holds the locking information.
-These are the details that stores who is updating records, and the locking file is created and removed on demand.
+For security reasons, by default this account has restricted permissions, and ordinarily this isn't a problem.
+However, the database samples in this chapter use Access.
+When updating data in an Access database, a separate file is created (with a suffix of .ldb), which holds the locking information.
+These are the details that store who is updating records, and the locking file is created and removed on demand.